w3f/PSPs/README.md

 # Polkadot Contracts Proposals (PCPs)

-A Polkadot Contracts Proposals (PCPs) describes standards for the Polkadot ecosystem.
-The Polkadot Standards Proposal GitHub is a community-based initiative.
-PCPs process is not supposed to be a substitute for the Polkadot Governance process and is meant to focus only on commonly agreed usage patterns rather than protocol adjustments.
+A Polkadot Contracts Proposal (PCP) describes standards for **smart contracts in the Polkadot ecosystem**.
+The Polkadot Contracts Proposal GitHub is a community-based initiative.
+The PCP process is not supposed to be a substitute for the Polkadot Governance process or the [RFCs process](https://github.com/polkadot-fellows/RFCs).

 > __Disclaimer__: The Polkadot Standards Proposals (PSPs) have been renamed to Polkadot Contracts Proposals (PCPs).
 Everything else should be discussed as part of the [RFCs process](https://github.com/polkadot-fellows/RFCs).